(Updated June 2025)

-There are inductive buttons (posh speak for “works in a monsoon”), and a built-in torch you’ll mock—until your dog bolts into a hedgerow outside Waitrose at 11pm.
-There’s even a red strobe mode that syncs with your running cadence, in case you want to look like a rave-ready Special Forces operator on your local towpath.
+There are inductive buttons (posh speak for “works in a monsoon”), and a built-in torch you’ll mock, until your dog bolts into a hedgerow outside Waitrose at 11pm.
+Garmin, best known for its aviation-grade GPS and marine navigation tools, brings that same overkill ethos to the wrist.
+It’s brilliant.
+It’s absurd.

 Charging isn’t part of the routine.
 It’s more of a quarterly event.

-- Smartwatch mode: Up to 48 days with solar
+Smartwatch mode: Up to 48 days with solar

-- All-systems GPS: 82 hours
+All-systems GPS: 82 hours

-- Expedition mode: 139 days
+Expedition mode: 139 days

-Unless you’re walking across Australia, uphill, backwards, without sunscreen—this thing will outlast your interest in fitness.
+Unless you’re walking across Australia, uphill, backwards, without sunscreen, this thing will outlast your interest in fitness.

 This isn’t a smartwatch.
 It’s a digital survivalist fantasy.